Wrap an existing APIs endpoint with Beeceptor endpoint and inspect all the traffic going to the original API.

-Beeceptor acts as a proxy-server and helps in debugging headers and body for HTTP requests.
+Beeceptor acts as a proxy-server and helps in inspecting headers and body for HTTP requests.

-When you specify a target endpoint, you can use rules to mock a few calls.
-When a rule is matched, Beeceptor gets you what is needed.
+When you enable proxy mode, you can use rules to mock a few calls and forward the rest to target endpoint.
+When a rule is matched, Beeceptor serves it.

 If no rule matches, the request is forwarded to original target and your application works as usual.